JanCaha/qgis-qmapshaper/website/pages/index.md

 On Linux this tends to be: `/home/user_name/node_modules/mapshaper`, where you just replace `user_name` with your user name.
 If this is not the case you have to investigate, where the folder is.
 Best way might be to search for file **mapshaper-gui** which is located in the `mapshaper/bin` directory.

+There is also **Mapshaper tool name** setting that allows user to change the name of binary file to run.
+On Linux, this should not be needed but on Windows the command can be either __mapshaper-xl__ or also __mapshaper-xl.cmd__.

 ## Tools

 So far there is processing tool **Simplify vector** usable in complex workflows.
 There is also **Interactive Simplifier** which is GUI tool that allows playing around interactively with the simplification parameters.